 In this post, you will learn how to cast on knitting for total beginners (step by step).

-There are many different ways of casting on, one of the easiest for beginners to learn is the cast on thumb method.
+There are many different cast on methods, and one of the easiest for beginners to learn is the cast-on thumb method.

 To learn more about the various ways you can cast on, including the knitted cast-on, and cable cast-on, visit this post here – Knitting Cast On Methods.

-The thumb method is really easy for beginners (I have a video tutorial you can see in this post for how to do this).
+The thumb method is the easiest way for beginners (I have a video tutorial you can see in this post for how to do this).

 Once you practice and learn how to do this, it is a very quick way of casting on stitches.

 Get your ball or skein, pull out a length of yarn, and make a slipknot, leaving a long tail end of the yarn – this is important, as you need the tail to be able to cast on the stitches, the other end of the yarn (attached to the ball) is the working yarn.

-- If you have many stitches to cast on in your pattern, this will need to be quite long.
+If you have a large number of stitches to cast on in your pattern, this tail end will need to be quite long.

-- Make a slip knot from your strand of yarn (this creates a loop of yarn) and place it on your right-hand needle ready to start.
+Make a slip knot from your strand of yarn (this creates a loop of yarn) and place it on your right-hand needle ready to start.

-- Wrap your thumb around the yarn with your left hand, you will use your right hand to work the yarn from the ball.
+Wrap your thumb around the yarn with your left hand, you will use your right-hand index finger to work the yarn from the ball.

-- Pass the needle through the loop on your thumb, from the back.
+Pass the tip of your needle through the loop on your left thumb, from the back.

 Wrap the yarn that is attached to the ball and bring that around in between your thumb and the knitting needle.